-The ADF4355-2 allows implementation of fractional-N or integer-N phase-locked loop (PLL) frequency synthesizers when used with an external loop filter and an external reference frequency.
-A series of frequency dividers permits operation from 54 MHz to 4400 MHz.
+The ADF4355 allows implementation of fractional-N or integer-N phase-locked loop (PLL) frequency synthesizers when used with an external loop filter and an external reference frequency.
+A series of frequency dividers permits operation from 54 MHz to 6800 MHz.

-The ADF4355-2 has an integrated voltage controlled oscillator (VCO) with a fundamental output frequency ranging from 3400 MHz to 6800 MHz.
+The ADF4355 has an integrated VCO with a fundamental output frequency ranging from 3400 MHz to 6800 MHz.
 In addition, the VCO frequency is connected to divide by 1, 2, 4, 8, 16, 32, or 64 circuits that allow the user to generate radio frequency (RF) output frequencies as low as 54 MHz.
 For applications that require isolation, the RF output stage can be muted.
 The mute function is both pin and software controllable.

 Control of all on-chip registers is through a simple 3-wire interface.
-The ADF4355-2 operates with analog and digital power supplies, ranging from 3.15 V to 3.45 V, with charge pump and VCO supplies from 4.75 V to 5.25 V. The ADF4355-2 also contains hardware and software power-down modes.
+The ADF4355 operates with analog and digital power supplies ranging from 3.15 V to 3.45 V, with charge pump and VCO supplies from 4.75 V to 5.25 V. The ADF4355 also contains hardware and software power-down modes.